paulb00th/galapagos/content/en/our-diving/our-diving.md

 Learn more about the [PADI Rescue Diver course](https://www.padi.com/courses/rescue-diver)

-If you would like to book our PADI Rescue Diver course please [Contact Us](/contact)
+If you would like to book our PADI Rescue Diver course, please [Contact Us](/contact)

 {{< image-row images="img/our-diving/RD1.png,img/our-diving/RD2.png,img/our-diving/RD3.png" paddingTop="10px" >}}